 - C#/.NET: The language is widely used in virtual reality engines, and is quite popular right now.

 - MATLAB: The programming language is employed for data analysis and control system development.
 MATLAB offers a robotic toolbox and it is offered as a part of several robotics courses.

 - Hardware Description Languages (HDLs): These languages are used to drive the electronics in robotics systems.
 They are used to create robotic electronic prototypes.

-Many of these languages are taught as the part of engineering, however, for others, you can join programming courses online.
+Many of these languages are taught as part of engineering, however, for others, you can join programming courses online.
 Today, you can choose between free and paid online programming courses.
-However, free courses have their limitations, as there is no one to guide you and most times, you have to learn by yourself.
+However, free courses have their limitations, as there is no one to guide you, and most times, you have to learn by yourself.
 However, paid courses conducted by industry experts can serve you in many ways.
 You can clarify your doubts with the trainers, or even interact with other people attending the courses and share your ideas.

 - Understand the Different Robotics Career Options and Their Requirements.

 Robotics engineering is the most common career option for people eyeing a career in robotics.
 Having said that, not all robotics engineers have the same job profiles.
 Their roles and responsibilities largely differ.

 - Robotics Programmers: They are responsible for programming critical business functions in a robot.

 - Robotics System Engineers: They employ Computer-aided Design C(CAD) and Computer-aided Manufacturing (CAM) to design, as well as develop robotic systems.